inhald/tpg-robot-visual-navigation/README.md

 This code reproduces results from the paper:

-Neelkant Teeluckdharry, Stephen Kelly.
-Stateful Tangled Program Graphs for Sim-to-Real Transfer in Robot Navigation
+Neelkant Teeluckdharry, Stephen Kelly; August 17–21, 2026.
+"Stateful Tangled Program Graphs for Sim-to-Real Transfer in Robot Navigation."
+Proceedings of the ALIFE 2026: Proceedings of the 2026 Artificial Life Conference.
+ALIFE 2026: Proceedings of the 2026 Artificial Life Conference.
+Online. (pp. 38).
+ASME. https://doi.org/10.1162/ISAL.a.964

 ## Pre-requisites
 Load the apptainer module on HPC cluster using `module load apptainer` and set `$TPG` to the environment variable for this directory.